lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 ## OCR
 Where optical character recognition is used, what standards can be optional and in place for how unclear handwriting is handled.
 Including the question of whether OCR should be avoided.
+(Note: this is not a minor or marginal issue, document formatting and reading is a forever challenge.
+A significant factor may be the overwhelming force of people's drive to be in denial.)

 ## Finite(?)
 Modular Question and Decision Definition
 - selecting translating and connecting clearly defined units of question answer and decision